 Having a strong core is good for everything especially mothers, runners, and mother runners.
 It can make you a faster and stronger mama and ward off injuries.
 It’s tough to find time to work in strength training when most of any free time you have is spent running, but these key core exercises are easy to fit in and you can do them with your kids.
 Aim to do each 1-2 minutes 2-3 times a week.

-Check out these core routines for runners from The Mother Runners Head Coach Laura Norris.
+Check out these core routines for runners from The Mother Runners Co-coach Laura Norris.

 Have proper foot support.